 ii.
 “The emphasis here is unmistakably on the Sabbath and the new moon, which alone should indicate the Jewish setting of the passage, and that we are not here on Christian or New Testament ground.”
 (Feinberg)

 iii.
 And stand by the gatepost: “The prince is to stand by the post of the gate, that is, the jamb between the vestibule and the series of guard recesses, since the inner gates were mirror images of the outer.
 This vantage point enables him, as guardian and patron of the cult, to observe the cultic activity of the priests.”
 (Block)

 iv.
 New Moon: “Since Israel’s calendar was a lunar one, the new moon had significance for them where it has not for us.
 Moreover, the feasts were reckoned in relation to the phases of the moon.”
 (Feinberg)

 b.
-The priests shall his burnt offerings and his peace offerings: Special offerings directed by the prince will be regularly offered in connection with the Sabbath.
+The priests shall prepare his burnt offerings and his peace offerings: Special offerings directed by the prince will be regularly offered in connection with the Sabbath.

 i.
 “Notice here that legalizers and seventh-day observance advocates always fail to realize that the Sabbath consisted in more than just abstinence from labor on the seventh day of the week, important as that was for the commandment, but included also specific sacrifices to be offered by an authorized priest in a designated place of God’s choosing.
 It is folly and worse to take one part of the observance and wholly discard or disregard another.”
 (Feinberg)

 d.
-The burnt offering that the prince offers to the LORD: Ezekiel described some of the specific sacrifices and offerings the prince would commission the priests to perform on his behalf and on behalf of the people.
+The burnt offering that the prince offers to the LORD: Ezekiel described some of the specific sacrifices and offerings the prince will commission the priests to perform on his behalf and on behalf of the people.